Trump says India, China will have more COVID-19 cases with more tests

-US President Donald Trump has said that countries like India and China would have much more coronavirus cases than America if they conduct more tests.
+US President Donald Trump has said that countries like India and China would have much more coronavirus cases than America, the worst-hit country in the world if they conduct more tests.
 Trump, in his remarks at Puritan Medical Products in Maine, said that the US has carried out 20 million tests.

 Compared to the US, Germany is at four million and much talked about South Korea is about three million tests, he said on Friday.
-According to Johns Hopkins Coronavirus Resource Center, the US has reported nearly 1.9 million cases and over 1,09,000 deaths while the total number of coronavirus cases in India and China stand at 2,36,184 and 84,177 respectively.
+According to Johns Hopkins Coronavirus Resource Center, the US has reported nearly 1.9 million cases and over 1,09,000 deaths, making America the worst affected country, while the total number of coronavirus cases in India and China stand at 2,36,184 and 84,177 respectively.

 India has so far conducted over 4 million coronavirus tests, according to the health ministry.
 Commenting on the COVID-19 tests in the US, Trump said: "We will be well over 20 million tests.
 Remember this, when you test more, you have more cases.